 - monitor the process and results at all levels of the organization during the change.

-If your organization needs to improve financial performance, the profitability equation shows you where to begin to ask the tough questions and diagnose what needs to change.
+If your organization needs to improve financial performance, the profitability equation shows you where to begin to ask the tough questions and find the diagnosis of what needs to change.

 Copyright ©2018 Lea A. Strickland/F.O.C.U.S.
 Resource, Inc.